Enquire

 Sembuwatta Lake

-This beautiful man-made reservoir, located in Elkaduwa and bordered by Cambell’s Land Forest reserve, sits at an elevation of 3,600 feet.
+This beautiful man-made reservoir, located in Elkaduwa and bordered by Cambell’s Land Forest reserve, is 3,600 feet above sea level.
 The lake's misty atmosphere and cool climate, surrounded by pine trees and tea-covered slopes, provide a tranquil and romantic setting.
-The lake offers a variety of onsite activities, including zip-lining, swan and motorboat rides, canoeing, and hiking.
-Although swimming in the lake is not allowed due to its depth, a separate pool is available for swimming.
+The lake offers a variety of on-site activities, including zip-lining, swan and motorboat rides, canoeing, and hiking.
+Although swimming in the lake is not allowed due to its depth, a separate pool is available.

-Reaching Sambuwatta Lake involves a scenic drive from Matale of 21 km, with the final stretch of the road relatively narrow and winding.
+Reaching Sambuwatta Lake involves a scenic drive of 21 km from Matale, with the final stretch of the road being relatively narrow and winding.
 Despite the challenging road conditions, the journey is well worth it for the lake’s natural beauty and recreational opportunities.
-Before proceeding to the lake, visitors can purchase tickets at the small office near the Elkaduwa Tea Factory.
-The area also offers accommodation options, such as the Polo Bungalow and summer huts, allowing couples to stay overnight and enjoy the natural grandeur.
-Bringing food and drinks is advisable for those planning a visit, as there are no on-site restaurants.
-The lake, developed as a tourist destination in 2005, continues to enchant visitors with its historical charm and scenic vistas, making it ideal for a romantic escape.
+Before heading to the lake, visitors can purchase tickets at the small office near the Elkaduwa Tea Factory.
+The area also offers accommodation options, including the Polo Bungalow and summer huts, allowing couples to stay overnight and enjoy the natural grandeur.
+It is advisable for those planning a visit to bring food and drinks, as there are no on-site restaurants.
+Developed as a tourist destination in 2005, the lake continues to enchant visitors with its historical charm and scenic vistas, making it ideal for a romantic getaway.

 Riverston Gap

-Nestled between two towering cliffs of rugged stone, the Riverstone Gap is a natural wonder carved over centuries by the relentless flow of a crystal-clear river.
-As you approach, the sound of rushing water and the fresh scent of mist and vegetation rise to greet you.
-Inside the gap, the steep walls rise majestically on either side, creating deep shadows over the sparkling river below.
-Sunlight filters through the dense canopy above, casting a magical light on the moss-covered rocks and ferns lining the riverbank.
-The river’s gentle current creates a soothing melody, perfectly complementing the symphony of birds and insects that call this serene place home.
+Nestled between two towering cliffs of rugged stone, the Riverstone Gap is a natural wonder sculpted over centuries by the relentless flow of a crystal-clear river.
+As you draw near, the sound of rushing water and the fresh scent of mist and foliage rise to greet you.
+Within the gap, the steep walls rise majestically on either side, creating deep shadows over the sparkling river below.
+Sunlight filters through the dense canopy above, casting a magical light on the moss-covered rocks and ferns that line the riverbank.
+The river’s gentle current creates a soothing melody, perfectly complementing the symphony of birds and insects that call this tranquil place home.

-For those seeking an additional adventure, the trek from the Knuckles Mountain range to Riverstone is a unique trek through one of Sri Lanka’s most stunning landscapes.
-The Knuckles Mountain range boasts misty mountains, verdant forests, and cascading waterfalls, while Riverstone is a secluded valley with breathtaking views and a serene river flowing through it.
-The challenging ascent to Knuckles is followed by an easier descent into Riverstone’s lush greenery and tranquil streams.
-Couples can dip in the cool, calm river waters or relax on the grassy banks.
-The trek culminates at the picturesque Riverstone viewpoint, offering panoramic views of the valley and surrounding mountains.
+For those seeking an additional adventure, the trek from the Knuckles Mountain range to Riverstone is a unique journey through one of Sri Lanka’s most stunning landscapes.
+The Knuckles Mountain range features misty peaks, lush forests, and cascading waterfalls, while Riverstone is a secluded valley with breathtaking views and a serene river flowing through it.
+The challenging ascent to Knuckles is followed by an easier descent into Riverstone’s abundant greenery and tranquil streams.
+Couples can wade in the cool, calm river waters or relax on the grassy banks.
+The trek culminates at the picturesque Riverstone viewpoint, offering panoramic vistas of the valley and surrounding mountains.

 Sera Ella Falls